goaaats/FFXIVRichPresence/README.md

 Maintenance:
 * Fix pointers and offsets in Definitions.cs and definitions.json for live updates
 * Add new cover images for areas: zone_{zone name with all symbols and spaces removed}

+To consider:
+* This is an unofficial app - it's breaking the FFXIV ToS.
+It's very unlikely that SE will ever go out of their way to detect these kinds of modifications, but you're basically announcing that you're using it.
+There's an ever so slight risk of negative consequences.